top of page

 UPPP and Fujita and Colleagues

-Friedman staging and UPPP
+Friedman Staging and UPPP

 Uvulopalatal Flap

-Uvulopalatal flap is when the mucous membrane is removed from the front part of the Uvula and part of the soft palate.
-The Uvula is then folded, pulled forward and sutured on the soft palate.
+Uvulopalatal flap is when the mucous membrane is removed from the front part of the uvula and part of the soft palate.
+The uvula is then folded, pulled forward, and sutured on the soft palate.
 This operation showed some promise, with 80% improvement in a carefully selected group of patients with collapse ONLY at the palate level.

 Laser and Soft-palate